 Leveraging the fundamentals.
-A Presence of Water is intuitively a fundamental component of many spa and wellness retreats; 92% of the spas surveyed had a presence of water.
-Research tells us that water supports a number of psychophysiological health and wellbeing metrics, including reduced stress, increased feelings of tranquility, lower heart rate and blood pressure; improved concentration and memory restoration; and enhanced perception and psychological responsiveness (e.g. Hunter et al., 2010; Pheasant et al., 2010; Biederman & Vessel, 2006).
-Research also supports that people prefer scenes in which they can see water, and those experiences support positive emotions (e.g. Barton & Pretty, 2010; White et al., 2010).
+A Presence of Water is intuitively a fundamental component of many spa and wellness retreats; 92% of Research tells us that water supports a number of psychophysiological health and wellbeing feelings of tranquility, lower heart rate and blood pressure; improved concentration and memory restoration; and enhanced perception and psychological responsiveness (e.g. Hunter et al., 2010; Pheasant et al., 2010; Biederman people prefer scenes in which they can see more water, but to have more opportunities for guests to experience water - to see it, as well as to hear, touch, and taste it.

-However, the potential health impact is likely undermet across the industry as 58% of the facilities surveyed were rated as having just a "moderate presence" of water, and only 33% were rated as having a "strong presence," with water being a definitive characteristic of the guest experience.
-For spa operators, the biophilic design response may not be to have more water, but to have more opportunities for guests to experience water - to see it, as well as to hear, touch, and taste it.
+However, the potential health impact is likely undermet across the industry as 58% of the facilities surveyed were rated as having just a Research also supports that effective "moderate presence" of water, and only 33%